bonnie-chin/flappy-choy/README.md

 # flappy-choy
 Web-based, customized rendition of traditional flappy bird game with storyline and animations.
+Built with JS Canvas & HTML5/CSS.